skip to main content

 Lenders like to see a low percentage, which shows only about a third of your monthly gross income is allocated towards paying off debt.
 A good way to lower your DTI is to pay down debt and then keep it low – that will also give your credit score a nice boost!

 Overall, if you’re looking for the best way to get approved for the loan you want, make sure to keep your credit score high and your DTI low.
-For more information about credit scores, debt management, and more, visit hvfcu.balancepro.org.
+For more information about credit scores, debt management, and more, visit hvcu.balancepro.org.

 Related Resources